speaker

 Variable word-final (t/d) in spontaneous speech in UK English varieties

 The project will also enable us to test on a large scale a very well-known sociolinguistic variable which occurs at word endings.
 Variation in the presence of word-final final /t/ or /d/ in a consonant cluster (first studied as a sociolinguistic variable by e.g. Wolfram 1969) is a very common phenomenon, especially in rapid or informal conversational speech.
 The following phonological context has consistently been found to be the strongest factor in determining the probability of deletion.
 Guy (1991) described the process in terms of the theory of Lexical Phonology.
 In his account, the past tense of a word is constructed in up to three stages and at each stage, a probabilistic deletion rule is applied.
 According to this account, monomorphemic words ending in [t] or [d] (e.g. “mist") have three chances at deletion, strong verbs where the final t/d is generated as the past-tense is formed (e.g. “kept”) will have the rule applied only twice, or just once if they are weak verbs (e.g. “stopped”).
-Tagliamonte and Temple (2005) found this pattern did not hold in a sample of 40 speakers from the York Corpus, and further qualitative investigations by Temple (2009) suggest that it may be more appropriate to treat so-called t/d deletion not as a (variable) phonological rule, but as a phonetic (continuous) speech process.
-The size and nature of the Spoken BNC and the techniques we propose to develop will allow us to reinvestigate the process on a large scale and to investigate commonalities between variable (t/d) and assimilation, and if a unifying descriptive model can be found.
+Tagliamonte and Temple (2005) found this pattern did not hold in a sample of 40 speakers from the York Corpus, and further qualitative investigations by Temple (2009) and Temple (2014) suggest that it may be more appropriate to treat so-called t/d deletion not as a (variable) phonological rule, but as a phonetic (continuous) speech process.
+The size and nature of the spoken part of the BNC and the techniques we have developed will allow us to reinvestigate the process on a large scale.